Wandalen/wTools/module/core/derive_tools/docs/api/001_workspace_derives.md

 **Trait object cloning macro** — generates the support necessary to clone a value through a trait object, compatible with no-std environments.

+### Error Handling

+All macros in this group fail at compile time; no runtime errors are produced.

+**Structural mismatch** — delegation and indexing macros require a struct with exactly one named inner field.
+Applying them to a type with zero or multiple fields, or to an enum, produces a derive error at the attribute site.

+**Feature gate absent** — each macro is compiled only when its dedicated feature flag is active.
+Using a macro without the corresponding flag causes a missing-item compile error.
+Activate the required feature in `Cargo.toml` to resolve.

+**Trait prerequisite unmet** — reference conversion macros generate trait implementations that depend on traits of the inner type.
+If those bounds are not satisfied, a trait-bound error appears at the use site.

+### Compatibility Guarantees

+Macro names and their attribute forms are stable across patch and minor versions.
+Changes to generated code behavior require a major version bump.

+Feature flag names are stable within a major version.
+A flag valid in one minor version remains valid in all subsequent minor versions of the same major version.

+Macros require the Rust 2021 edition.
+The minimum supported Rust version follows the workspace MSRV.

 ### Cross-References

 | Type | File | Responsibility |